dunguyen0512/learn_git/README.md

 # learn_git
 learn_git
-learning how to create and commit
+learn how to use git